Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Preliminaries

 \section{Preliminaries}

 Traditional recommender systems use unique item identifiers mapped to learnable vectors (embeddings) to represent items during training, leading to the challenges mentioned earlier.
-Recent studies~\cite{tiger,lc-rec,uist} have shown that semantic tokenization is becoming an increasingly popular approach for embedding item content into identifiers.\footnote{Recent works~\cite{eager,letter,tokenrec} have extracted item embeddings from pretrained recommenders using collaborative knowledge.
-However, these collaborative embeddings are unstable and frequently change in real-world scenarios, unlike the stable nature of item content knowledge.
-Therefore, this paper focuses on generating semantic identifiers merely based on item content features.} In this section, we focus on two key aspects: i) generating semantic identifiers using standard approaches, and ii) utilizing these semantic identifiers in downstream recommendation models.
+Recent studies~\cite{tiger,lc-rec,uist} have shown that semantic tokenization is becoming an increasingly popular approach for embedding item content into identifiers.
+In this section, we focus on two key aspects: i) generating semantic identifiers using standard approaches, and ii) utilizing these semantic identifiers in downstream recommendation models.